mrrocampbell/react-router-assessment-draft/README.md

   - `common/`: This directory contains common components that are used in multiple places in the project.
   - `home/`: This directory contains the components for the home page.
   - `user/`: This directory contains the components for the user pages.
-- `public/`: This directory contains the static files for the project.
 - `index.js`: This file is the entry point for the project.
 - `App.js`: This file contains the main `App` component which includes the routes for the project.